takkt-ag/esindex_exporter/README.md

 ## Example

-Given you got a series of indices for your application loadbalancers' access logs, which are prefixed with the environment name and suffixed with some form of date.
+Given you got a series of indices for your application loadbalancers' access logs, which are prefixed with the environment name and suffixed with some form of date (`integration-alb.access-2024.11.19`).
+You might now be interested in how much space these kinds of indices take up, or how many documents are in them.

 Create a config with a single group: